Trashigang: Administrative

 Trashigang is the largest district in Bhutan and serves as the administrative seat for the Dzongkhag and a home for the monk body.
 It has three sub-districts and fifteen gewogs, which include Bartsham, Bidung, Kanglung, Kangpara, Khaling, Lumang, Merak, Phongmey, Radhi, Sakteng, Samkhar, Shongphu, Thrimshing, Udzorong, and Yangneer.
 Sherubtse College was the first accredited college in Bhutan, founded in 1966 by a group of Jesuits under the leadership of William Mackey.
 As of 2003, it became part of the newly created Royal University of Bhutan system that comprises all public post-secondary schools in Bhutan.

 Rangjung, Kanglung and Wamrong are some of the major towns under Trashigang district.

 Demography

 The population of Trashigang town was 3,037 (1,565 males and 1,472 females) according to the 2017 Population and Housing Census of Bhutan.

 Transport

 Trashigang is served by Yonphula Airport which is around an hour drive from the town.
-It is connected by Simtokha Trashigang Primary National highway to capital city.
-Thimphu and Trashigang Samdrup Jongkhar Highway to Samdrup Jongkhar, border town in south eastern Bhutan.
+It is connected by Simtokha Trashigang Primary National highway to the capital city, Thimphu, and by Trashigang Samdrup Jongkhar Highway to Samdrup Jongkhar, a border town in southeastern Bhutan.